MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/teams-classes-meetings-with-moodle.md

 This guide provides the IT admin steps for registering both Teams Classes and Teams Meetings LTI apps on Moodle.

-For details on managing all LTI tools for any LMS, see [Manage Microsoft LTI for any LMS](manage-microsoft-one-lti.md).
+For details on managing all LTI apps for any LMS, see [Manage Microsoft LTI for any LMS](manage-microsoft-one-lti.md).

 ## Prerequisites before set up